danboid/uzebox-omega/schematics/Uzebox-Omega/V1.1.1/Uzebox-Omega-V1.1.1-assembly-guide.md

     </tr>
     <tr>
         <td><img src="assets/guide/image13.jpg" alt="" width="600"></td>
         <td>If you have a multimeter, let’s test what we have so far.
 Switch your multimeter to DC voltage measurement mode.
 Plug in the power supply and probe pin 1 and 7 on the P1 SNES connector footprint.
 If all goes well, you should measure around 5V.
-Unplug the power.</td>
+Unplug the power.<br/><br/>If you aren't getting around 5V, check your soldering.
+Its more likely to be a soldering issue than faulty components if you are new to soldering and the components are new.
+Heat up your soldering iron and touch up all of the solder joints made so far then try another measurement.
+If you have a hot air gun you can try reflowing the joints.
+Heating the solder until you can see it start to melt without then using a solder sucker or wick to remove any of it can often fix substandard soldering.'</td>
     </tr>
 </table>